Spanning Tree Autoregressive Visual Generation: Introduction

-In this paper, we present \textbf{\methodfull{} (\method{})} modeling, a structured order randomization strategy based on the \textit{uniform spanning tree} for AR visual generation models by revisiting the characteristic of raster-scan order and random permutation, as shown in \Cref{fig:teaser}.
-Training solely in raster-scan order forces the choice of sequence order at inference but guarantees continuity in the 2D lattice, between the tokens that are in the prefix of the sequence and the token to be predicted, and starts from the corner where salient objects are unlikely to appear.
-On the other hand, random permutation does not guarantee this continuity, but it does guarantee diverse sequence orders due to randomness.
-This is the motivation of our approach, which traverses a uniform spanning tree, as a representative example of satisfying the advantages of both, reflecting \textit{prior knowledge} of images, such as center bias~\cite{szabo2022mitigating, borji2015reconciling} and locality~\cite{huang1999statistics, besnier2025halton}, yet preserving \textit{randomness} for flexibility.
+In this paper, we present \textbf{\methodfull{} (\method{})} modeling, a structured sequence order randomization strategy based on the \textit{uniform spanning tree} for AR visual generation models by revisiting the characteristic of raster-scan order and random permutation, as described in \Cref{fig:teaser}.
+Training solely in raster-scan order forces the choice of sequence order at inference time.
+However, it guarantees continuity in the 2D lattice between the tokens in the prefix and postfix.
+Also, it starts from the corner where salient objects are unlikely to appear.
+On the other hand, random permutation does not guarantee this property of continuity and starting from the corner, but it does guarantee diverse sequence orders due to randomness.
+This is the motivation of our approach, which traverses uniform spanning trees, as a representative structure that satisfies the advantages of both, reflecting \textit{prior knowledge} of images, center bias~\cite{szabo2022mitigating, borji2015reconciling} and locality~\cite{huang1999statistics, besnier2025halton}, yet preserving \textit{randomness} for flexibility.

-Specifically, we consider the traversal order obtained by breadth-first search (BFS) of a uniform sampling tree, with a random corner as the root node, as the sequence order.
-By choosing the BFS traversal order, we can efficiently sample the spanning tree that can handle the image editing task as a postfix completion task through rejection sampling at inference, when the partial observation of the image is connected, which was not available to the conventional raster-order AR visual generation model.
-Furthermore, \method{} requires minimal changes to the conventional Decoder-only Causal AR Transformer, only additional positional embeddings that perform conditioning for the next token position to be predicted~\cite{pannatier2024sigma, yu2025randomized} are required as random permutation strategies, but outperforms their sampling performance.
+Specifically, we consider the traversal order obtained by breadth-first search (BFS) of the uniform sampling tree, with a random corner as the root node, as the sequence order.
+By choosing the BFS traversal order, we can efficiently sample a spanning tree that can handle image inpainting as a postfix completion via rejection sampling at inference time, when the given partial observation of the image is connected in the lattice, unlike the conventional raster-scan order AR visual generation model.
+Furthermore, \method{} requires minimal changes to the conventional Decoder-only Transformer, only adding additional features to provide positional information that condition the next-token position~\cite{pannatier2024sigma, yu2025randomized}.
+This feature is shared with the random permutation strategy, but \method{} preserves image generation performance while still supporting image inpainting.